MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sign-out-inactive-users.md

   - -SignOutAfter specifies the amount of time after which is a user is signed out of Office 365 if they do not respond to the -WarnAfter prompt.

 > [!NOTE]
 > You must specify values for both WarnAfter and SignOutAfter.
-The SignOutAfter must be greater than the WarnAfter value. > It takes about 15 minutes for the policy to take effect across your organization.
+The SignOutAfter must be greater than the WarnAfter value. <br>It takes about 15 minutes for the policy to take effect across your organization.
 The policy doesn't affect existing sessions.
-To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.
-For info about Office 365 session lengths (regardless of activity), see [Session timeouts for Office 365](https://support.office.com/article/37a5c116-5b07-4f70-8333-5b86fd2c3c40).
+To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.<br>For info about Office 365 session lengths (regardless of activity), see [Session timeouts for Office 365](https://support.office.com/article/37a5c116-5b07-4f70-8333-5b86fd2c3c40).